Environment and lung health

 Through our membership of the UK Health Alliance on Climate Change (UKHACC), The Healthy Air Coalition and the Taskforce for Lung Health, the Society is able to support campaigns, support key initiatives, bills and policies, and raise the profile of health on the climate change agenda.

-BTS supported the recent ERS call to limit global warming to 1.5C, a global editorial on climate change and health published simultaneously in over 220 journals worldwide, and the Health Climate Prescription letter, delivered to world leaders ahead of COP26.
+We supported the European Respiratory Society's call to limit global warming to 1.5C, a global editorial on climate change and health published simultaneously in over 220 journals worldwide, and the Health Climate Prescription letter, delivered to world leaders ahead of COP26.

 We also continue to highlight how clean air is key to healthy development, and BTS was a co-author of the Children’s Charter for Lung Health published in Thorax, which states the principles that should underpin policy and action to ensure that every child and young person can breathe clean air, with healthy lungs.